bradb345/project-3-server/README.md

 ### - Backend

 ####  Models
 - We had Two models, Posts and Users.
-The User model 6 keys, email, username, password, image, summary and peekcoin. once the user typed their password it would be encrypted using bcrypt and also salted with bcrypt. the password and email were then hidden so that those keys would not show up in a request.
+The User model 6 keys, email, username, password, image, summary and peekcoin.
+Once the user typed their password it would be encrypted using bcrypt and also salted with bcrypt.
+The password and email were then hidden so that those keys would not show up in a request.

 ```js
 const userSchema = new mongoose.Schema({